SynBioDex/SBOL-visual/Glyphs/InteractionNodes/association/README.md

 Association of gRNA and Cas9 to form an active CRISPR complex.

 ## Notes
-The association gylph is based on the SBGN Process Description association glyph.
+The association glyph is based on the SBGN Process Description association glyph.